cassgvp/WIN-Open-Neuroimaging-Community/docs/community/pathways-1-barriers-and-solutions-experiential.md

 There should be routes for engagement which do not require significant time commitments.
 For example, we could have a channel specifically for surveying opinions via quick limited choice polls.
 This would enable us to gain the input of a wider community without their needing to engage too deeply.
 Such a resource should be used sparingly, and advertised specifically for the purpose of low effort participation.

 #### Dip-in, dip-out participation
 People will have more or less time to engage at various stages of their appointment at WIN.
-We should make it clear that it is totally acceptable to dip into and out of active roles in the community whenever is appropriate.
+We should make it clear that it is totally acceptable to dip into and out of active roles in the community whenever necessary.
 This behaviour should be modelled and expected.